Psychology Externship

 Clinical Child and Adolescent Therapy — Youth Mood and Anxiety

 The Clinical Child and Adolescent Therapy – Youth Mood and Anxiety (CCAT-YMAP) externship provides intervention services for children and adolescents with depression, anxiety, and other mood disorders.
-We have openings for 2 students in this experience.

-Supervisor: Chesha Simon, PsyD, Robert Washington, PhD
+Supervisor: Lian Liu, PhD, Chesha Simon, PsyD, Robert Washington, PhD

 Early Childhood and Adolescent Therapy at Milford